kwelch/gatsby-plugin-source-eventbrite/README.md

 ## Usage

-In your `gatsby-config.js` file, load in the plugin along with which web fonts to load.
-For example, loading Google Fonts could look like this:
+In your `gatsby-config.js` file, load in the plugin along with the parameters of which events to load:

 ```javascript
 module.exports = {